tomfong/fyp-trackify-overview/README.md

 # Trackify Overview

-This is an overview of Dementia Patients Anti-Wandering System using Mobile Crowdsourcing, a CSE Final Year Project of HKUST in 2019-2020.
+This is the overview of "Dementia Patients Anti-Wandering System using Mobile Crowdsourcing", namely Trackify, a Computer Science and Engineering Final Year Project of The Hong Kong University of Science and Technology in 2019-2020.

 ## Introduction